discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 - Zip file name: elife-12345-r1.zip
 - Rare, but if reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 All actual files remain unchanged in naming convention, even if changed
  - SOAP message to PaW to move article to next stage

+Note: The SOAP message to PaW depends on what level of copy editing is required.
+If NO copy editing required
+Copyeditor: Copy editPublisher: Check contentPublisher: Assign copy editorCopyeditor: Copy editPublisher: Check content

 ####Turnaround time: